Breathe In: Solitude with The Lord’s Prayer

-Breathe In: A Personal Prayer Retreat is geared for you to individually come to a space at HCC St. Charles Campus and spend uninterrupted communion with God.
+Breathe In: A Personal Prayer Retreat is geared for you to individually find a space and spend an hour or more of uninterrupted communion with God.
 We are thankful for you and your desire to grow in prayerful retreat.
 You are welcome to come once or as many times as you desire.

 Locations (select one)

 - Outdoor Prayer Garden (north of the Landing)